Fair dealing: United Kingdom

 Under the Copyright, Designs and Patents Act 1988 (CDPA), fair dealing is limited to the following purposes: research and private study (both must be non-commercial), criticism / review / quotation, and news reporting (sections 29, 30, 178); as well as parody, caricature and pastiche (section 30A) and illustration for teaching.
 Although not actually defined as a fair dealing, incidental inclusion of a copyrighted work in an artistic work, sound recording, film, broadcast or cable programme does not infringe copyright.
 Since 2014 the UK has protected the fair dealing exceptions from override by contracts or contractual terms and conditions.

 Contrary to the often stated view, the provisions of section 29 of the CDPA do not state the amount of an in-copyright work that may be copied for the purposes of non-commercial research or private study or to single copies of the work, where the copies are made by the researcher or student himself.
 Such restrictions only apply to copies made by or on behalf of a librarian (by virtue of s.
-40), or by a person, other than the researcher or student himself, who knows or has reason to believe that "it will result in copies of substantially the same material being provided to more than one person at substantially the same time and for substantially the same purpose" (by virtue of parag. s.
+40), or by a person, other than the researcher or student himself, who knows or has reason to believe that "it will result in copies of substantially the same material being provided to more than one person at substantially the same time and for substantially the same purpose" (by virtue of s.
 29(3)b).

 For copying beyond the boundaries of fair dealing, universities and schools in the UK obtain licences from a national copyright collective, the UK Copyright Licensing Agency (CLA).
 Under these licences, multiple copies of portions of copyrighted works can be made for educational purposes.

-The UK was the only Member State of the European Union that did not have a private copy exception, since the High Court quashed the relevant regulations in R (Basca and others) v Secretary of State for Business, Innovation and Skills [2015] EWHC 2041 (Admin).
-Consequently, now commonplace activities such as format shifting (saving one's music contained in their CDs on their MP3 players or on their smartphones) are illegal, but in practice the Government does not enforce this.
+The UK was the only member state of the European Union that did not have a private copy exception, since the High Court quashed the relevant regulations in R (Basca and others) v Secretary of State for Business, Innovation and Skills [2015] EWHC 2041 (Admin).
+Consequently, now commonplace activities such as format shifting (saving one's music contained in their CDs on their MP3 players or on their smartphones) are illegal, but in practice the prohibition is not enforced.

 United States

-The parallel concept in United States copyright law is fair use.
+The parallel concept in United States copyright law is fair use, which is now statutory but originally arose in case law under the freedom of speech and freedom of the press provisions of the First Amendment to the Constitution.
+It is much broader than the British concept as there is no list of non-infringing uses; these are instead defined by case law with reference to the general nature and purpose of the use.

 The term "fair dealing" has a different meaning in the U.S. It is a duty of full disclosure imposed upon corporate officers, fiduciaries, and parties to contracts.
 In the reported cases, it usually arises in the context of the "implied covenant of good faith and fair dealing", which underlies the tort cause of action for insurance bad faith.